needleful/c_plus_prolog/README.md

 		)).
 ```

-This generates the C names for things like `list[int]` and `list[int]:function`. `'*mangled_name'` is itself a macro, but you can just read example 05.
-The `*` and single quotes are nothing special, they just prevent this macro from accidentally colliding with some user-defined `mangled_name`.
+This generates the C names for things like `list[int]` and `list[int]:function`. `'*mangled_name'` is just another macro, but this example is long enough and it's all in example 05.
+The `*` and single quotes are nothing special, they just prevent this macro from accidentally colliding with a user-defined `mangled_name` function.

-C+P provides no type information we could use for method syntax, like `my_list.append(...)`, instead of `list[int]:append(my_list, ...)`.
+C+P provides no type information we could use for method syntax, to do something like `my_list.append(...)`, instead of `list[int]:append(my_list, ...)`.

-We could use macros to gather the types of every variable and function, and automatically swap out method-like syntax for typed functions, but at a certain point I'm just writing a full-on XLang-to-C compiler in the macro system, which is an interesting idea, but I'm employed.
+We could, of course, use macros to gather the types of every variable in a function body and swap out method calls for the appropriate function, but at a certain point I'm just writing a full-on XLang-to-C compiler in the macro system, which is an interesting idea, but I'm employed.

-Still, I've provided several other examples of the wonders of C Plus Prolog:
+I've provided several other examples of the wonders of C Plus Prolog:
-- Example 06 allows for iterating fields of a struct by overloading the `struct` keyword.
+- Example 06 overloads the `struct` keyword to add compile-time reflection.
-- Example 08a can be compiled as either a header or C source, depending on the extension of the output, and then compiled with Example 08b.
+- Example 08a compiles different code if the target file ends in `.h` or `.c`, to declare a typical header and implementation in a single file.

 I find it strangely compelling to write in C+P, adding features that sound impossible.
 It's like a puzzle game, which is why I reach for Prolog so frequently.